 We provide care to individuals who are severely anxious, have difficulty getting numb, a severe gag reflex is mentally or physically disabled, and patients who are unable to cooperate, such as young children.
 Extensive treatment can be completed in as little as one visit for candidates who require a large amount of dental care from years of neglected visits to the dentist.

 Our state-of-the-art dental facility accommodates to patients who require Oral Sedation, Deep Sedation, or General Anesthesia for their dental care.
-You can read more on this page about specific services.

 - General Anesthesia Dentistry (Sleep Dentistry)